BK-Oussama/exam_rank_05/prompt.md

-I want you to help me solve a C++98 exercise step by step.
+I want you to help me solve a C exercise step by step.
 Follow this exact workflow and style.

 0) Global rules & style

-    - Toolchain: compile with -Wall -Wextra -Werror -std=c++98.
+    - Toolchain: compile with -Wall -Wextra -Werror

     - Code style: no ternary (?:) — use simple if statements only; simplify return values (explicit if + return is fine).